Regulations & policies

-This is where we publish our Fuel Mix – to show where our electricity comes from.
+Our Fuel Mix shows where our electricity comes from.
 We are required by Ofgem to disclose our fuel mix and any part of electricity purchased for supply that we do not hold relevant evidence for is derived from the Residual Fuel Mix.

-Business Power and Gas Ltd Fuel Mix Disclosure relates to total electricity supplied in the period 1st April 2019 to 31st March 2020, and are as follows:
+Business Power and Gas Ltd Fuel Mix Disclosure relates to total electricity supplied in the period 1st April 2022 to 31st March 2023, and is as follows:

 Electricity Supplied has been sourced from the following fuels:

 Average Fuel Mix for UK* (for comparison)

 *Source is Fuel mix disclosure data table (publishing.service.gov.uk) UK fuel mix (for comparison).